rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 -----

 Now we're almost ready to work with the lidar data.
-All that's left to do is set a couple of parameters and do a few other small, miscellaneous things.
+All that's left to do is set a couple of parameters and a few other small, miscellaneous things.

 The first will involve asyncio.
 As explained below, lidar data will be requested and processed asynchronously.
 Since ept_python will be internally running its own event loop, making our own would throw an error.